Indigenous Development versus Eastern Influence

 To digress for a moment. . . .

-If you would like to discover more about the Minoans and Phoenicians than what is covered in this article, the book Phoenician Secrets is recommended.
+If you would like to discover more about the Minoans and Phoenicians than what is covered in this article, the book Phoenicians: Lebanon’s Epic Heritage is recommended.
 It is deeply researched but also a highly readable exploration.

 Going beyond the few traditionally-cited facts, this authoritative work also draws from interviews with leading archaeologists and historians on-site in the lands and islands where the Phoenicians lived and left clues regarding their secretive society.

-You can take a look inside the book on Amazon.
+You can take a look inside the book.
 See the first pages here.

 We begin our examination of this evidence by noting that both sides in the ‘rise of the Minoans’ argument agree on the following points: At the end of the fourth millennium BC, Crete was a rural agricultural society, whose people existed on self-sufficient, subsistence farming.[ix]
 Minimal, if any, trade took place, mainly confined to what one family might exchange with its neighbor.
 Yet by the early second millennium BC an incredible transformation had taken place.
 Crete stood as a marvelously complex society with vast palaces, centralized authority, highly skilled craft specialization, heavy traffic in import and export of trade goods, and a complex writing system employed by a central administrative bureaucracy.
 The issue which divides the two sides in this debate is: how did this almost miraculous transformation take place?